 - To enroll in 300-level graphic design courses, all students must submit a portfolio of work for evaluation and approval as part of this Graphic Design Sophomore Review.

-- Professor Hines created the PSUGD Graduation Requirements Planner to help you map your schedule throughout your whole time at PSU.
+- Professor Hines created the PSUGD BFA Graduation Requirements Planner to help you map your schedule throughout your whole time at PSU.
 Print and fill in with a pencil so you can make changes as you go!
+Our BFA degree is new as of the 2017-2018 school year.
+If you are a current BA/BA student you can find your Graduation Requirements Planner here.

 New and transfer students, if you need assistance with general advising, please make an appointment with one of our College of the Arts advisors.

-Returning students, if you need assistance with specific graphic design advising, please make an appointment with one of our full-time professors, Lis Charman, Kate Bingaman Burt, Briar Levit, Thom Hines or Meredith James.
+Returning students, if you need assistance with specific graphic design advising, please make an appointment with one of our full-time professors, Lis Charman, Kate Bingaman Burt, Briar Levit, Thom Hines, Meredith James or Stephen Lee

 Printing on Campus